 Challenges That Encourage Referrals

 Coming up with fitness challenge ideas for friends is a brilliant way to encourage referrals.
 Some people can be hesitant to take part on their own but love to workout with a mate or family member.
+It can also provide extra accountability that makes them more likely to succeed.

 By introducing them to your fitness business, they’re doing your marketing for free.
 This helps you to build a larger member base or grow your online audience.